Aman20032002/MySQL-Project/README.md

-# MySQL Project
+# MySQL Trainings
-This is my SQL project repository for Data Analytics
+This is my SQL training repository for Data Analytics